-Mealtime around our house gets very creative.
+Mealtime around, our house gets very creative.
 If you think you’ll see our family all sitting around the table having meaningful conversations while we all enjoy the same wonderful dish like in a television sitcom, think again.
 I mean, that is a long-term goal, but there are numerous baby steps to us getting there.

-For an observer this may look quite different than the typical family mealtime, and it is.
+For an observer, this may look quite different than the typical family mealtime, and it is.
 But parenting a child with ASD takes a ton of creativity!
-Barclay loves The Happy Dance and it does help increase the volume of food he eats.
-Eventually we will start to require two bites before praise, and then three until finally we can phase the reinforcer out.
-We have a long way to go before he’s eating sushi but at least now he’s eating most of his Mac and Cheese!
+Barclay loves The Happy Dance, and it does help increase the volume of food he eats.
+Eventually, we will start to require two bites before praise, and then three until finally, we can phase the reinforcer out.
+We have a long way to go before he’s eating sushi, but at least now he’s eating most of his Mac and Cheese!

 Transitions can be very challenging for children on the spectrum.
-If Barclay is thoroughly engaged in coloring or intently focused on a game, then requiring him to leave that activity and move to his high chair won’t go well.
-We have to focus on what the goal is for that moment.
-The goal isn’t setting him up for an opportunity to transition, although that is something we constantly work on.
-The goal is to get him to eat.
+If Barclay is thoroughly engaged in coloring or intently focused on a game, requiring him to leave that activity and move to his high chair won’t go well.
+We have to focus on what the goal is in that moment.
+The goal isn’t setting him up for an opportunity to transition, although that is something we continuously work on.
+The goal is to get him to consume calories.
 That may mean I go sit at his little table where he is coloring and feed him.
 That may mean bringing his plate to the floor where he is playing and feed him.
 That may mean (and this one is tough for me!) bringing his plate into the living room and letting him eat.

 In general my children refuse to eat anything that hasn’t danced on television. – Erma Bombeck